valancej/documentation/_basic/continuous-deployment/deployment-to-heroku.md

 * include a table of contents
 {:toc}

-Codeship makes makes it easy to deploy your application to Heroku using Codeship's integrated [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).
+Codeship makes it easy to deploy your application to Heroku using Codeship's integrated [deployment pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).

 ## Setup Heroku Deployment

 ### Step 1 - Navigate to Deployment Configuration
-Navigate to your project's deployment configuration page by selecting _Project Settings_ > _Deployment_ on the top right side of the page.
+Navigate to your project's deployment configuration page by selecting _Project Settings_ > _Deploy_ on the top right side of the page.

 ![Project Settings Deployment]({{ site.baseurl }}/images/continuous-deployment/project_configuration.png)

 ### Step 2 - Add New Deployment Pipeline
 Edit an existing deployment pipeline or create a new deployment pipeline by selecting + _Add new deployment pipeline_.
-Create the deployment pipeline to match the exact name of your deployment branch or a [wildcard branch]({{ site.baseurl }}/continuous-deployment/wildcard-deployment-pipelines/).
+Create the deployment pipeline to match the exact name of your deployment branch or a [wildcard branch]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}#wildcard-branch-deployment-pipelines).

 ![Create branch deploy]({{ site.baseurl }}/images/continuous-deployment/create_deploy_branch.png)